 According to Kimberly Atkins-Texas, in an article on Futurity.org, there are a couple of things that need to happen to increase the number of farms using this eco-forward production method.

-The first is to convince conservation groups and governments to provide incentives for growing in the shade and to develop programs that assist farmers in getting set up and certified to sell specialty coffees, including shade-grown.
+The first is to convince conservation groups and governments to provide incentives for growing coffee in the shade.
+Secondly, you can push to develop programs that assist farmers with setup costs and certifications to sell specialty coffees.

-The second thing, and this is where we come in, is to get coffee drinkers to purchase shade-grown coffee.
-Production follows demand so the more shade-grown coffee we drink, the more likely it becomes that farmers will return to this traditional, planet-friendly method of production.
+The second thing — and this is where we come in — is to get coffee drinkers to purchase shade-grown coffee.
+The production follows demand, so the more shade-grown coffee we drink, the more likely it becomes that farmers will return to this traditional, planet-friendly method of production.

 Fortunately, the taste of shade-grown coffee helps this cause tremendously.
-Because coffee grown in this manner matures more slowly, natural sugars increase and the attributes valued by coffee connoisseurs (complexity, more mellowness) develop.
+Because coffee grown in this manner matures more slowly, natural sugars increase.
+Therefore, the attributes valued by coffee connoisseurs (complexity, more mellowness) are able to develop.

-Every morning BlogMutt writers reach for a cup of coffee and then go to work creating blog posts for customers just like you!
+Every morning, Verblio writers reach for a cup of coffee and get to work creating blog posts for customers just like you!